Skip to content

 For example, your Security North Star may be something like:

-• Be the most secure online brand, whose customers implicitly trust with their data.
+• Be the most secure online brand, whose clients implicitly trust with their data.

-• Work hard every day to help customers be more secure when using your services.
+• Work hard every day to help clients be more secure when using your services.

-Your organisation has a valued and TRUSTED brand that customers support:
+Your organisation has a valued and TRUSTED brand that clients support:

 1. They trust you to provide a quality service or product.